Shopify/theme-scripts/packages/theme-cart/README.md

 ### getAttributes()

-Returns a promise which resolves with the [cart attributes](https://help.shopify.com/en/themes/customization/cart/get-more-information-with-cart-attributes) object.
+Returns a promise which fulfills with the [cart attributes](https://help.shopify.com/en/themes/customization/cart/get-more-information-with-cart-attributes).

 ```js
 cart.getAttributes().then(attributes => {